LIHI Certificate #86 - Open Square Project, Massachusetts

 |Location||Located in the Holyoke Canal System off of the Connecticut River.|

 |Average Annual Generation||3,000 MWh|

 |FERC No.||n/a, FERC non-jurisdictional|

 The Open Square Project is located in Holyoke, Massachusetts on the Connecticut River and the Holyoke Canal System, a man-made structure constructed for the purpose of power generation.
 The canal system consists of three levels, referred to as First, Second, and Third Level Canals.
-Holyoke Gas & Electric (HG&E), a department of the City of Holyoke owns and operates hydroelectric facilities at Holyoke Dam (the Hadley Falls Station) and in the Holyoke Canal System (LIHI #89).
+Holyoke Gas & Electric (HG&E), a department of the City of Holyoke owns and operates hydroelectric facilities at Holyoke Dam (the Hadley Falls Station) and in the Holyoke Canal System (collectively, the Holyoke Project, LIHI #89).

 Open Square is a mixed-use development of seven historic mill buildings containing 685,000 square feet of floor area on an 8-½ acre city block located between the First and Second Level Canals of the HG&E hydropower system.
 The project occupies a small amount of space within the complex.